hibachrach/ruut/README.md

 ## Why

-I deal with folder structures a lot for work at @DocSend.
+I deal with folder structures a lot for work at [DocSend][docsend].
 I also love the output of [`tree(1)`][tree-wiki] for talking about folder structures.

 Unfortunately, most of the time I'm not talking about folder structures on my